mattermost/docs/source/about/deployments_and_editions.rst

 Mattermost introduced a new pricing and packaging structure on October 13, 2021.
 The packages listed below will reach end-of-life on October 31, 2023.

-We are no longer selling these products to new customers.
+We're no longer selling these products to new customers.
 For existing customers, we highly recommend working with your Mattermost Account team to plan for a migration to our new packages, but we will honor existing pricing and features for renewals and expansions of E10/20 until October 31, 2022.

 Please contact our `sales team <https://mattermost.com/contact-us/>`__ with questions.